 - Have a personal life apart from your child -It doesn’t have to be something that takes you out of the home every night, it could be as simple as a book club.
 It can be sewing, teaching a class or two, refinishing furniture.
 Not only does this give you something else to pour into, it let’s your child see you doing something meaningful and he will one day, want to follow suit.

-- HAVE a SENSE of HUMOR- I have found that my children who have struggles with impulse control, behaviors, FAS, etc. (put yours in the blank) are not those things, they suffer from, but they are awesome human beings with a great sense of humor.
+- Hav a Sense of Humor- I have found that my children who have struggles with impulse control, behaviors, FAS, etc. (put yours in the blank) are not those things, they suffer from, but they are awesome human beings with a great sense of humor.
 I just had to stop trying to fix them and listen.

 - Talk about it.
 Find an adoption/foster group where you feel safe sharing and talk.
 Don’t just listen.
 This sort of outpouring of your feelings is a good release.
 It’s a kind of confession that cleanses the soul that you can move forward.